-The issue of branding image and video content, or in other words processing images and videos, is exactly what one of our RubyGarage iOS-mates recently faced.
+The issue of branding image and video content, or in other words images and videos overlaying, is exactly what one of our RubyGarage iOS-mates recently faced.

-Why did we create a video processing library?
+Why did we create a video watermark library?

 Working on an application that included a lot of visual content, our iOS developer realized the need for a library or framework.
 In particular, he needed to add watermarks such as logos, text, and images to videos.

-After investigating third party libraries for image processing that might be useful, he quickly realized that existing libraries were a good fit only for complex projects.
+After investigating third party libraries for adding watermarks over images and videos that might be useful, he quickly realized that existing libraries were a good fit only for complex projects.
 On the contrary, our developer needed a light and simple solution.

-Thus, he decided to create his own video and image processing library – MediaWatermark – that could be integrated and installed quickly and efficiently, letting you put watermarks on videos and images.
+Thus, he decided to create his own watermark library for video and image overlays – MediaWatermark – that could be integrated and installed quickly and efficiently, letting you put watermarks on videos and images.

 What is MediaWatermark?

-MediaWatemark is an open source GPU/CPU-based iOS video and image processing library that renders watermarks over image or video content.
+MediaWatemark is an open source GPU/CPU-based iOS watermark library for overlays adding to images or video content.
 It has a simple interface and straightforward functionality.